dashpay/dash-wallet/wallet/README.recover.md

 lost e.g. on a power outage or computer failure.
 Your desired destination wallet should already be set up and you should have one of its receiving addresses or a QR code at hand.

+Alternatively, you can also use Ubuntu on Windows 10 64-bit, if you've fully upgraded to the Fall Creators Update (version 1709 or later).
+Open the Windows Start Menu, search for and start `Turn Windows features on or off`.
+Scroll down and tick the `Windows Subsystem for Linux` feature.
+Restart your computer when prompted.
+Next, install `Ubuntu` from the Windows Store.
+Once the download has completed, select `Launch`.
+It will prompt you to pick a username and complete the installation.
+From now on, you can start into a Linux shell by selecting `Ubuntu` from the Windows Start Menu.

 You should be at least a bit familiar with the Linux shell.
-Commands indented in this document are meant to be executed as a shell command.
+Commands `in fixed-width font like this` are meant to be executed as a shell command.
 Before you execute each command by pressing return, make sure to understand what it does.
 You will need to adjust some file or directory names.
-Commands starting with "sudo apt" will ask for your permission to install software by requiring your Ubuntu user password.
+Commands starting with `sudo apt` will ask for your permission to install software by requiring your Ubuntu user password.

-PREPARATION
+## PREPARATION

-On your PC, install the following Ubuntu packages:
+On your PC, within your Linux shell, install the following Ubuntu packages:

-    sudo apt install android-tools-adb openssl git maven
+    sudo apt install openjdk-8-jdk openjfx android-tools-adb openssl git maven

 On your Android device, go to Settings > Developer options and enable "USB debugging".
 On most recent devices you need to go to Settings > About first and tap on "Build number" multiple times until you see the "You are now a developer" message.

-LOCATING THE BACKUP FILES
+## LOCATING THE BACKUP FILES

 If you followed the apps guidance your backup files will be located both on-device and off-device.
 Let's look at off-device first.
 When backing up, the app instructed you to archive your backup to mail or cloud storage.
-Depending on how you decided, your backup probably ended up as attachment on a mail sent to yourself (look into your Inbox and Sent folders) or uploaded to a Google Drive or Dropbox kind of service.
+Depending on how you decided, your backup probably ended up as attachment on an email sent to yourself (look into your Inbox and Sent folders) or uploaded to a Google Drive or Dropbox kind of service.
 Just save the backup file to your PCs filesystem.
 Skip the rest of this paragraph directly to DECRYPTING.

 You cannot find your backup?
 If you're still using the device you made the backup with, there is a good chance the backup is on-device.
-Use
+Use:

 	adb shell ls -l /sdcard/Download/dash-wallet-*

 It will list any backup files present.
-Pick one and use (for example)
+Pick one and use:

 	adb pull /sdcard/Download/dash-wallet-backup-2014-11-01